What is Community Medicaid?

 Resources: Today and up until Medicaid implements the new regulation, applicants can transfer their life savings to anyone, including but not limited to a trust, and become financially eligible the very next month.
 Once the new regulation goes into effect Medicaid will impose 30 months or two and one-half (2.5) years of look-back.
 This does not mean a two an one-half (2.5) years of ineligibility, but if any money was transferred during the look-back period there will be some ineligibility period imposed.
 Once the new law is in place additional strategies will be offered to applicants to choose from in order to protect some or all of their life savings.

 Income: Suppose the applicant has income from several sources, such as, social security, pension and IRA’s that distribute the required minimum distribution.
 Lets assume the total is approximately $3,000 per month.
 Here the applicant has a choice.
-Either (1) surrender the difference from the $1,677 allowed and surrender the surplus of $1,323 to Medicaid or (2) join a Medicaid approved pooled-income-trust.
-By joining a pooled-income-trust the applicant is allowed to deposit their surplus income to the trust every month and use the money in the trust to pay their bills, such as, rent, cable, credit card, etc.
+Either (1) surrender the difference ($3,000 less $1,732), which is $1,268 to Medicaid or (2) join a Medicaid approved pooled-income-trust and deposit the $1,268 on a monthly basis.
+By joining a pooled-income-trust the applicant is allowed to use the money in the trust to pay their bills, such as, rent, cable, credit card, etc.

 Care: Although many applicants are under the impression that Medicaid has its own staff of unqualified home-attendants, it is far from the truth and incorrect.
 This concept forces potential applicants to prefer a more skillful attendant from a private agency.
 However, in reality Medicaid has no home attendant!
 Medicaid hires the private agencies to provide the services.
 As a matter of fact, the applicant can sometimes keep the same agency and same home attendants they presently have or choose anyone of the many private agencies who are registered with Medicaid.